friendly/genridge/cran-comments.md

 ## Comments
-This is a minor release, ...
+This is a minor release, occasioned by a move of the package to Github.